-Recurring services have permeated nearly every aspect of a consumer’s life, whether they are aware of it or not.
+Recurring payment processing has permeated nearly every aspect of a consumer’s life, whether they are aware of it or not.
 From the auto-shipping of pet supplies to in-auto and at-home streaming audio services to local car washes, to, well, just about everything you can imagine, it’s clear the recurring service model has taken hold.

 As a business owner, offering products and services on a recurring basis equates to recurring revenue and more predictable operating expenses (OPEX) while your customers benefit from a faster, more seamless experience.
 It also means you need to be prepared to support those recurring services with recurring payments.
-This comprehensive guide to recurring payments will offer insights into how recurring payments work, the benefits of a recurring payment model, and what to look for when choosing a recurring payment provider.
+This comprehensive guide to recurring payments will offer insights into how recurring payment processing works, the benefits of a recurring payment model, and what to look for when choosing a recurring payment processing provider.

 “The average consumer (of 2,500 surveyed) spends on average $273 per month on TV streaming subscriptions, home Wifi, mobile phone services, cloud storage, dating apps, ebooks, pet supplies, meal services and the like.” (source: zdnet.com)

 What are Recurring Payments?

 Pre-scheduled payments that automatically repeat per a billing cycle are known as recurring payments.
 Recurring payments can occur on a weekly, monthly, bi-annual or annual basis.

 This automation is what distinguishes recurring payments from a one-time in-person or online payment, or the processing of an invoice.
 Customers are given the option to set up automatic payments and then the payment is processed each month (or year) through a payment processing solution.

 There are two types of recurring payments: